Narthur/ohc-handbook/Section 6 - Student Life.md

 ## Library Policies

 All books checked out from the Ouachita Hills library must be returned within three (3) weeks.
 Fees will be charged for late and/or damaged books.

+## Office Policies

+Office areas are to be used exclusively for work and related activities.